Aliases for RBP3 Gene

 GeneCards Summary for RBP3 Gene

-RBP3 (Retinol Binding Protein 3, Interstitial) is a Protein Coding gene.
-Diseases associated with RBP3 include rbp3-related retinitis pigmentosa and retinitis pigmentosa 66.
-Among its related pathways are Signaling by GPCR and Visual Cycle in Retinal Rods.
+RBP3 (Retinol Binding Protein 3) is a Protein Coding gene.
+Diseases associated with RBP3 include retinitis pigmentosa 66 and rbp3-related retinitis pigmentosa.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
 GO annotations related to this gene include serine-type peptidase activity and retinal binding.

 UniProtKB/Swiss-Prot for RBP3 Gene